VianneyMI/movie_recommendation/README.md

 The output file will be a simple CSV in which the user can find a list of movie with a recommendation for each movie.

 ## Dataset
-The dataset that was provided by Coursera.
-The exact source was not specified.
+The dataset that was provided by Coursera and origninated from <a href=https://grouplens.org/datasets/movielens/> GroupLens</a>.
-The The dataset contains movies from 1874 to 2016.
+The dataset contains movies from 1874 to 2016.
 For each movie we have the release year and tags about the genres of the movie.

 ## Algorithm
 Basic content-based recommendation system purely based on the tags (genres) of the movies